julesjs/jules/README.md

 About
 -----------
 An easily extensible JavaScript JSON validator written in declarative style which enabled easy extending and pay as you go execution, minimizing the number of functions executed and conditions passed while traversing through schema.
 This way it is an open platform for experimenting with validation rules and enabling easier creation of a future scheme for all of us to benifit from.
+One **Bad Motherfucker**...

+Note that this is a client side schema validator, and not a Node.js module.
+Well not yet...
+Made exclusively for validating form fields and JSON requests.

 Usage example
 -------------